-This function constructs an object of class RprobitB_data
+This function constructs an object of class RprobitB_data.

 Usage